Dressing For A Nursing Interview

 Will The Way You Dress Affect The Outcome Of Your Interview?

-No, not always.
-You may not appear as put together when you first enter the interview, but you can always end up nailing the interview.
 There's a chance they will not reject you for the position if you have all the qualities and qualifications they're looking for.
-Conversely, if you interview poorly but look amazing, that outfit won't save you either.
+Conversely, if you interview poorly but look fantastic, that nursing interview outfit won't save you either.

 1. Avoid Wearing Scrubs

-You might be interviewing for a nursing job, but a job interview is not the place for wearing scrubs.
-Nurses and physicians wear scrubs while they’re doing rounds or are working.
-Wearing scrubs to the interview may give the impression that you made no effort to look presentable.
-Keep in mind that the environment is a professional setting.
-You don't have to look your best, but you do want to appear tidy and put together.
+You don't have to look your best, but you must appear tidy and put together.
 It's more professional to arrive wearing a classy pair of pants and a basic yet appealing dress shirt.

-2. Don’t Wear Jeans.
+2. Don’t Wear Jeans

 Jeans are inappropriate for an interview.
-If you show up to an interview in jeans, it shows that you don't care about following the basic requirements by dressing inappropriately.
-The interview is in a professional setting, not a casual setting.
+Going to an interview in jeans shows you don't care about following the basic requirements and dress inappropriately.

 3. Remember The Reason Why You’re Applying For A Nursing Job